Brad Muhammad

-Brad Hyman-Muhammad (born July 18, 1995) is an American professional football defensive back for the Calgary Stampeders of the Canadian Football League (CFL).
+Brad Hyman-Muhammad (born July 18, 1995) is an American professional football defensive back.
 He played college football at Florida International.
-Muhammad has also been a member of the Cedar Rapids River Kings, Albany Empire and Ottawa Redblacks.
+Muhammad was a member of the Cedar Rapids River Kings, Albany Empire, Ottawa Redblacks, Calgary Stampeders, and Winnipeg Blue Bombers.

 Early life

 Muhammad was born in St. Petersburg, Florida to his mother Tirica Greene and father Brad Hyman.
 He attended Admiral Farragut Academy, a private college prep school in St. Petersburg, where he played football, basketball, baseball, and ran track.

 In football, Muhammad primarily played wide receiver, while also seeing action at cornerback and as a kick returner.
 As a senior, Muhammad caught 45 passes for 904 yards and 11 touchdowns.
 He was named to the Class 2A All-State first-team, but was underrecruited by colleges.
 Charleston Southern was the only school to offer Muhammad a scholarship, but it expired after the team filled up with defensive backs.
 Muhammad did not sign with a school, and opted to walk-on at Florida International after enrolling.